Wood County Hospital Financial Assistance Policy

 - A copy of the financial assistance policy and plain language summary are available in English or Spanish, free of charge at woodcountyhospital.org/patients-visitors/billing-and-insurance, from Patient Accounts at 419-354-8972 or 419-373-7611, in the emergency room, or registration areas, or by writing to Wood County Hospital, Attn: Patient Accounts, 950 W Wooster St, Bowling Green, OH 43402.

-- Financial assistance applications may be obtained from the Wood County Hospital website at woodcountyhospital.org/patients-visitors/billing-and-insurance/financial-options, by contacting Patient Accounts at either 419-354-8972 or 419-373-7611, or by writing to Wood County Hospital, Attn:Patient Accounts, 950 W. Wooster St, Bowling Green, OH 43402.
+- Financial assistance applications in English or Spanish may be obtained from the Wood County Hospital website at woodcountyhospital.org/patients-visitors/billing-and-insurance/financial-options, by contacting Patient Accounts at either 419-354-8972 or 419-373-7611, or by writing to Wood County Hospital, Attn:Patient Accounts, 950 W. Wooster St, Bowling Green, OH 43402.

 - Completed applications and proof of income need to be submitted to Patient Accounts, Attn:Financial Counselor, 950 W Wooster St, Bowling Green, OH 43402.

-- Financial assistance determinations will be made in a timely fashion and will not attempt to collection efforts while application is being reviewed.
+- Financial assistance determinations will be made in a timely fashion and collection efforts will not be attempted while the application is being reviewed.

 - Approved outpatient applications are effective for 90 days from the initial date of service.